facelessuser/PyMdown/Usage.md

 use_pygments: true
 ```

-If Pygments is disabled, code blocks are converted to a form so that a Javascript library like [highlight.js](https://highlightjs.org/).
+If Pygments is disabled, but the CodeHilite extension is being used, code blocks are converted to a form so that a Javascript library like [highlight.js](https://highlightjs.org/) can process them.

 ### Template
 PyMdown allows for specifying a simple HTML template that can be used for the output.
 Template files can be specified in the settings file via the `template` keyword.